 Changing an employee’s contract of employment is not something you can usually do without their consent.
 Further, even where the employment contract contains some form of flexibility or variation clause, you can only make use of this type of contractual provision where it is reasonable to do so and having provided the employee with sufficient notice.

-- When can an employer change a contract?
+When can an employer change contract terms?

 As an employer, you can make a change or variation to an employment contract in the following circumstances: